DepledgeLab/DRUMMER/README.md

 2: At present DRUMMER.py needs launching from within the DRUMMER directory in all cases.
 This will be fixed in a later version.

+3: When running DRUMMER with multiple replicates, the final summary table (across all replicates) fail to be produced if there are either underscores and/or whitespaces in the fasta headers.
+However, a summary.txt file should still be produced within each replicate directory that will indicate modification statuses.

 MORE TIPS COMING SOON...